bbatliner/vex2/docs/intro.md

 #### Including in your project

-For the most common usage of Vex, you'll want to include vex, vex-dialog, the vex CSS file, and a theme file.
+For the most common usage of vex, you'll want to include vex, vex-dialog, the vex CSS file, and a theme file.

 For HTML includes: